Skip to content

 Sustainability

-Benefits from the grant endure after the funding runs out.
-When the grant establishes or supports new programming, the strongest proposals will demonstrate a clear, feasible plan to sustain the programming through reliable revenue sources beyond grants and fundraising.
+The benefits from the project continue after the funding has run out.
+When funding establishes or supports new programming, the strongest proposals will demonstrate a clear and feasible plan to sustain the programming through reliable revenue sources beyond grants and fundraising.

 Creating partnerships